haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_quickSearch.md

   - Search
 ---

-<h2>Overview</h2>
+<h2>概述</h2>

-The quickSearch {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} is a custom autocomplete widget that populates a list of suggested search terms for a given field.
+The quickSearch {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} is a custom autocomplete widget that populates a list of suggested search terms for a given field.

 The suggest widget source is <a href="{{ site.mage2000url }}app/code/Magento/Search/view/frontend/web/form-mini.js" target="_blank"><code>&lt;Magento_Search_module_dir&gt;/view/frontend/web/form-mini.js</code></a>.

-<h2 id="quicksearch_init">Initialize the quickSearch widget</h2>
+<h2 id="quicksearch_init">Initialize the 快速搜索小工具</h2>
 For information about how to initialize a widget in a JS component or `.phtml` template, see the <a href="{{ page.baseurl }}/javascript-dev-guide/javascript/js_init.html" target="_blank">Initialize JavaScript</a> topic.